peta/iitc-scan-scheduler/README.md

 # TODO

++ [editor] Restrict access to editor by asking for a username/password pair that will be matched against a separate entry in the config file (`users:{user1:pass1,...}`)
++ [client] Make sure that all new events since last scan are gathered (finish when already known event GUID is reached)
++ User may choose zoom level individually for every scanner field
 + Add random jitter factor to pauses between scan operations
 + Store every external script file (iitc, plugins) in private GitHub Gist and introduce ghetto update checker that reloads default page when new versions are available
 + When in debug mode, create GeoJSON file with sector outline and all contained portals so that I can test the scanner behaviour